All Episodes

 But what he is saying is we ought to exploit our resources that also have been given to us by God for the benefit of the American people, our economic independence, our economic sovereignty, while preserving the environment as long as we go.

-The other side, in my judgment, many on the left, they have raised the environment bas environmentalism to a religion that you you know you cannot they would not drill uh they would not dig any coal or drill for oil, they'd get rid of all the uh the resources that come out of the ground, we'd have windmills on everything.
+The other side, in my judgment, many on the left, they have raised the environmentalism to a religion that you cannot, they would not drill, they would not dig any coal or drill for oil.

-We didn't we didn't make attacks against ISIS, Pat, for fear of what the environmental damage would be.
+And we didn't make attacks against ISIS, Pat, for fear of what the environmental damage would be.

-Now they're doing it at a time where a poll came out yesterday where Donald Trump is tied dead even 44 44 in Pennsylvania against Hillary.
+Now, they're doing it at a time where a poll came out yesterday where Donald Trump is tied dead even.

-How many Republican uh presidential candidates in recent uh uh cycles have put uh Pennsylvania in play he's up he's up by one point in Florida in the poll that came out yesterday.
+He's up by one point in Florida in the poll that came out yesterday.

 He actually is in play in a place like Michigan and Wisconsin and Ohio.

-He's winning by four in Ohio and I'm trying to think what's wrong with these people.
+And I'm trying to think what's wrong with these people.

 They must want to lose because they're doing everything they can do to damage him.

-On trade there's no question about it that economic patriotism or economic nationalism is surging.
+That economic patriotism or economic nationalism is surging.

-NAFTA's a dirty word in Ohio and Michigan and a lot of these Republicans got right up there with Bill Clinton, Jimmy Baker right up there on the stage with him working for him, the Bush is all behind it.
+And a lot of these Republicans got right up there with Bill Clinton, Jimmy Baker, right up there on the stage with him, working for him.

 That has changed.

-Also excuse me, but the the neocons global new world order and world democracy and ending tyranny in our world the country saying look unless our vital interest, unless America's vital interest or vital allies are imperiled, let's be hesitant to send American troops to fight and die for the But I think there's even a bigger reason than that, Pat.
+Also, excuse me, but the neocons, global new world order, and world democracy and ending tyranny in our world, the country's saying, look, unless our vital interests, unless America's vital interests or vital allies are imperiled, let's be hesitant to send American troops to fight and die for the United States.

-I mean we can use both Vietnam and Iraq as examples.
+I mean, we can use both Vietnam and Iraq as examples.

-How many times are we going to start wars, politicize wars, pull out and lose wars after so much blood, sweat, tears, the financial treasure and and the national treasure understand he made going up to Baghdad in the in the Gulf War I mean the f in the uh I remember war and he said, you know, tell me how this thing ends.
+How many times are we going to start wars, politicize wars, pull out and lose wars after so much blood, sweat, tears, the financial treasure and the national treasury?

-They they hadn't looked at it.
+They hadn't looked at it.

-Because that's the way we now do it.
+It'll hit a critical mass, and then we'll leave without winning because that's the way we now do it.

 And I don't think a war like that is ever worth fighting again.